ucarion/aws-okta-duo/README.md

   AWS_OKTA_DUO_SAVE_SESSION_CMD=aws-okta-duo-wrapper-save-session \
   aws-okta-duo $@
 ```

+See ["How to find your Okta host and app
+path"](#how-to-find-your-okta-host-and-app-path) for how to to fill in the
+fields marked "fill this in" above.

 This `aws-prod` command just forwards all of the arguments you gave it to
 `aws-okta-duo`, but with some environment variables loaded from the MacOS